The Best Free Table Bread In LANothing beats the sound of that plastic basket hitting the table.

 Craig’s needs no introduction, but in the event you’re new to LA or Earth, this Weho spot is one of the biggest celebrity restaurants in the city, and a place where movie deals and marriages are broken nightly.
 It can be a fun place to eat, but no one should arrive expecting great food—save for the table bread.
 Craig’s version is buttery, cheesy, and just a little sweet (you can thank the honey for that.)
 It’s so good you don’t need any butter or dips.
 Normally, we’d offer up a caution of not eating too much of it before the entrees arrive, but at Craig’s, go all out—it’s the best thing you’ll eat all night.

-Truthfully, the actual table bread at this Argentinian mini-chain is fairly unremarkable, but it’s on this list, because of the incredible chimichurri dipping sauce that comes on the side.
+Truthfully, the actual table bread at this Argentinian mini-chain (there are also locations in Studio City and DTLA) is fairly unremarkable, but it’s on this list, because of the incredible chimichurri dipping sauce that comes on the side.
 It’s garlicky, herbaceous, and slightly spicy, with a slight kick of acidity at the end.
 Never mind a random basket of white bread, this dip would make a gym sock taste good.

 The bread basket at The Palm is iconic simply because of the sheer variety of carbs that are included: three different kinds of very good bread (white, brown, and whole grain) plus those thin long breadsticks you used to put in your mouth as a kid and pretend to be a sea lion.
 We’re not saying you should do that here—you are at a steakhouse in the middle of Beverly Hills—but we’re also not not.